WICG/compression-dictionary-transport/README.md

 At build time, the site developer creates delta-compressed versions of main.js using previous builds as dictionaries, storing the delta-compressed version along with the SHA-256 hash of the dictionary used (e.g. as `main.js.<hash>.sbr`).

 On a future visit to the site after the application code has changed:
-* The browser loads https://www.example.com/ which contains `<script src="//static.example.com/app/main.js/125">`.
+* The browser loads https://www.example.com/ which contains `<script src="//static.example.com/app/main.js/125" crossorigin>`.
 * The browser matches the `https://www.example.com/app/main.js/125` request with the `https://www.example.com/app/main.js*` URL pattern of the previous dictionary response that is in cache and requests https://static.example.com/app/main.js/125 with `Accept-Encoding: sbr,br,gzip`, `sec-fetch-mode: cors` and `sec-available-dictionary: <SHA-256 HASH>`.
 * The server for static.example.com matches the URL and hash with the pre-compressed artifact from the build and responds with it and `Content-Encoding: sbr`, `Access-Control-Allow-Origin: https://www.example.com`, `Vary: Accept-Encoding,sec-available-dictionary`.